-Toys help stop your dog from being bored when you are not in the house and hopefully will stop them from being destructive.
+Toys help stop your dog from being bored when you are not in the house and hopefully keep them from being destructive.

 Just like for children, it’s a good idea to have several dog toys for your pup to play with so she doesn’t become bored.

-If you encourage your dog to play with their toys then they are less likely to focus on the fact that you are away from the house.
+If you encourage your dog to play with their toys, they are less likely to focus on the fact that you are away from the house.

 Challenging dog toys

 Also, beware if your dog is intent on finding the squeaker and pulling it from the toy.
 Be sure you take it away before your dog tries to eat it.

-Destructive dogs may just destroy stuffed dog toys, but other dogs will enjoy cuddling them and often use them as pillows.
+Destructive dogs may destroy stuffed dog toys, but other dogs will enjoy cuddling them and often use them as pillows.

-Durable chew toys — WestPaw and Nylabone make excellent options — last a long time can help you save money if your dog is an aggressive chewer.
+Durable chew toys — WestPaw and Nylabone make excellent options — last, a long time can help you save money if your dog is an aggressive chewer.

 Kelly Marshall is a featured author on Oh My Dog Supplies.
-For more articles by Kelly visit Oh My Dog Supplies.
+For more articles by Kelly, visit Oh My Dog Supplies.